 One of the Shetland Sheepdog's most distinctive features is its luxurious double coat.
 The outer coat is long, straight, and water-resistant, while the dense undercoat keeps them warm in chilly weather.
 This double coat requires regular grooming to prevent matting and to keep the dog comfortable.

 Shelties come in a variety of colours and markings, with the most common being sable, black, and blue merle.
 Sable Shelties have a golden to mahogany base coat with darker tips and can range from light to dark sable.
 Black Shelties are primarily black with varying amounts of white and tan markings.
-Blue merle Shelties have a blue-gray base coat with black splotches and tan markings.
+Blue merle Shelties have a blue-grey base coat with black splotches and tan markings.

 Shelties possess a refined and elegant appearance.
 Their almond-shaped eyes are dark and expressive, often giving them an alert and intelligent look.
 Their ears are small and triangular, and they have a distinct "mane" of fur around their neck.
 The breed's tail is long and lush, often carried low or gently curved over the back.